Control Tension by Controlling Brake Current

 In either case, the goal is to maintain constant coil current in the magnetic particle brake or clutch.

-An example of a constant current (or torque) tension control is Regent Controls’ 8129.
+An example of one of our constant current (or torque) tension controls is Regent Controls’ 8129.

 - Accepts 0-10 VDC or 4-20 mA control signals